Jack Lee, China A-shares Fund Manager

 Online shopping has also become more mainstream.
 In Mainland China and Hong Kong, popularity of online shopping has been boosted by online influencers and celebrities endorsing products on their live streams, a unique trend that was gaining momentum prior to the pandemic.

 Beyond online shopping, consumer demand for information and entertainment over the internet has also grown.
 This was evidenced by the increased viewership across major video streaming platforms in Mainland China.
-For instance, consumers spent substantially more time browsing these major streaming platforms during the 2020 Chinese New Year holiday compared with the same period last year, according to data released by these service providers.
+For instance, consumers spent substantially more time browsing these major streaming platforms during the 2020 Chinese New Year holiday compared with the same period in 2019, according to data released by these service providers.

 All these point to a shift in consumer behavioural patterns due to the pandemic.